; Skip to Content

 Picking strawberries at Nelson Produce Farm

 We visited in early summer, so strawberry season.
 The kids decided to pick strawberries, each getting more than a point of bright, juicy berries.
+While half of the group picked berries, the other passed time riding the trikes nearby and shopping in the store.

 The Market is a darling little shop selling produce, farm-raised meat, baked goods and a few toys for kids.